 Any attempt to reduce your attack surface must involve building additional security controls around privileged access.
 The National Institute of Standards and Technology recommends implementing multifactor tokens as an additional layer of security, particularly for senior executives and system administrators.
 This reduces the chance that attackers who got access to legitimate credentials can reuse them and successfully impersonate privileged users.
 Multifactor controls are highly effective as demonstrated by Microsoft.
 Their studies show that 99% of automated passwords attacks were stopped by implementing multifactor authentication.

 A simple and highly effective solution to implement these defenses and enhance security involves proximity tokens for multifactor authentication.
-To authenticate successfully, two authentication elements are required: something you know, such as a password, and something you have; a hardware token.
-Access is only granted when both elements are present.
+User need two authentication elements to login successfully: something you know (password) and something you have (hardware token).
+Grant access only when both elements are present.
 If an attacker steals an administrator’s credentials, they will be unable to gain access to your systems without the token being present.
-The software can be configured to automatically lock a computer when the token is physically separated from a computer.
+Users can leave their workstations with their token and the computer will lock automatically.
 This additional layer of security provides peace of mind and further reduces the chances of a compromise.

 Google and several universities performed a study comparing account takeover prevention rates between different methods.
 The study showed that only users that used security tokens for 2FA had a 100% prevention rate against multiple account takeover methods including automated bots, bulk phishing attacks, and targeted attacks.
 Localized hardware token-based 2FA also minimizes the attack vector to physically in front of the computer.
 This is where protected buildings, gates, locked doors, and physical access control also contribute to the overall cybersecurity posture.

 Provisioning and deprovisioning passwords are also simplified by using hardware tokens.
 For use cases where an administrator needs to share passwords with a user, a few simple steps in the administration portal can help accomplish this.